mrvautin/squido-docs/source/posts/04-configuration.markdown

 The configuration options are self explanatory.
 You can use any of the config in your template files using `{{config.<option>}}`.
 Eg: For example `{{config.baseUrl}}`.

 This is a static website so the `port` is used for spinning up a Web Server for development.

+The `postBuild` array is similar to the [plugins](/plugins) which allow you to specify tasks which run after the build is complete.
+The above configuration runs the `zip` task which is included in `squido` core which will zip up your `build` folder into a zip here: `/build/build.zip`.
+You may also use this `postBuild` task in conjunction with another task to push your website to your hosting provider in Zip format rather than using Git.